awsdocs/aws-doc-sdk-examples/.kotlin_alpha/usecases/serverless_rds/Readme.md

         return null
      }

-    // Retrieves an item based on the ID suspend fun getItemSQL(id: String): String? {
+    // Retrieve an item based on the ID. suspend fun getItemSQL(id: String): String? {
         val dataClient = getClient()
         // Define a list in which all work items are stored